universal-tool-calling-protocol/.github/profile/README.md

 ## About

 UTCP is an open‑source project released under the **MPL‑2.0** license and maintained by a growing community of AI‑tooling enthusiasts.
-If your organization relies on direct, low‑latency access to existing APIs—or if you simply dislike writing wrappers—we’d love to have you involved!
+If your organization relies on direct, low‑latency access to existing API, or if you simply dislike writing wrappers, we’d love to have you involved!

 ---